Robust Spectral Watermark for Synthetic Tabular Data: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} Experiments are conducted on five real-world tabular datasets with both continuous and discrete feature types: {Adult}~\cite{1996_adult_2}, {Magic}~\cite{2004_magic_gamma_telescope_159}, {Shoppers}~\cite{2018_online_shoppers_purchasing_intention_dataset_468}, {Default}~\cite{2009_default_of_credit_card_clients_350}, and {Drybean}~\cite{2020MulticlassCO}.
+\paragraph{Datasets.} Experiments are conducted on five real-world tabular datasets with both continuous and discrete feature types: {Adult}~\citep{1996_adult_2}, {Magic}~\citep{2004_magic_gamma_telescope_159}, {Shoppers}~\citep{2018_online_shoppers_purchasing_intention_dataset_468}, {Default}~\citep{2009_default_of_credit_card_clients_350}, and {Drybean}~\citep{2020MulticlassCO}.
 See details in Appendix~\ref{app:datasets}.

-\paragraph{Baselines.} We consider four baselines: two post-editing watermarking methods, GLW~\cite{2024watermarkinggeneraive} and TabularMark~\cite{2024tabularmark}, and two sampling-phase methods, TabWak$^*$ with valid bit mechanism~\cite{2025tabwak} and MUSE~\cite{2025muse}.
-We reproduce TabWak$^*$ using the official open-source code and implement other baselines according to the authors’ specifications.
-To ensure fair comparison, We follow ~\cite{2025tabwak} to synthesize tabular data using {TabSyn}~\cite{2024Mixed} with DDIM sampling.
+\paragraph{Baselines.} We consider four baselines: two post-editing watermarking methods, GLW~\citep{2024watermarkinggeneraive} and TabularMark~\citep{2024tabularmark}, and two sampling-phase methods, TabWak$^*$ with valid bit mechanism~\citep{2025tabwak} and MUSE~\citep{2025muse}.
+We reproduce TabWak$^*$ using the official open-source code and implement other baselines according to the authors' specifications.
+To ensure fair comparison, we follow \citet{2025tabwak} to synthesize tabular data using {TabSyn}~\citep{2024Mixed} with DDIM sampling.
 Further implementation details are provided in Appendix~\ref{app:models}~\&~\ref{app:baselines}.

-\paragraph{Metrics.} We evaluate data fidelity using four metrics introduced in~\cite{2024Mixed}: Marginal distribution (\textbf{Density}), inter-column correlation (\textbf{Corr}), classifier-two-sample-test score (\textbf{C2ST}), and machine learning efficiency (\textbf{MLE}).
-For watermark detection, we report two statistical metrics: the one-sided \textbf{Z-score} defined in~(\ref{eq:Z-score}), which quantifies the distributional shift of a pivotal statistic induced by watermarking, and \textbf{FPR / TPR}, the false and true positive rates under the critical value $q_{\alpha} = 6$, chosen to better distinguish detection performance.
+\paragraph{Metrics.} We evaluate data fidelity using four metrics introduced in~\cite{2024Mixed}: 1) \textbf{Density}, which quantifies column-wise distributional similarity between synthetic and real data, 2) \textbf{Corr}, which measures how well inter-column correlations are preserved, 3) \textbf{C2ST}, the classifier two-sample test score measuring distinguishability between synthetic and real data, 4) \textbf{MLE}, the performance of downstream models trained on synthetic data.
+For watermark detection, we report two statistical metrics: the one-sided \textbf{Z-score} defined in~(\ref{eq:Z-score}), which quantifies the distributional shift of a pivotal statistic induced by watermarking, and \textbf{FPR / TPR}, the false and true positive rates under the critical value $q_{\alpha} = 6$, chosen to better differentiate detection performance.
+For fair comparison across baselines, we convert each method’s detector into the unified one-sided Z-score based on its row-level statistic.
+The only exception is TabularMark, for which we retain its original cell-based detector.
 See Appendix~\ref{app:metrics} for further details.